Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Superconductivity

 Having established the local twist angle dependence of thermodynamic correlation signatures, we next measure transport in the same area of the device for direct comparison.
-To do so, we patterned a large portion of the SET-characterized region into a Hall bar, using a deposited metal top gate as a hard etch mask (Fig.~\ref{fig:fab}; Methods).
+To do so, we patterned a large portion of the SET-characterized region into a Hall bar, using a deposited metal top gate as a hard etch mask (Extended Data Figure 6; Methods).
 The newly dual gated architecture allows independent control of the carrier density $n$ and displacement field $D$ (Fig.~\ref{fig:fig3}\textbf{a}).
-We oriented the long axis of the Hall bar along the local gradient in $\theta_{12}$ as measured by SET (Fig.~\ref{fig:linecuts}).
+We oriented the long axis of the Hall bar along the local gradient in $\theta_{12}$ as measured by SET (Extended Data Figure 3).
 This enables us to correlate signatures in transport with angle-resolved features in electronic compressibility from the scanning SET.
-The twist angles $\theta_{12}$ determined from transport (Methods) quantitatively match those measured with the scanning SET in the vicinity of each contact pair (Fig.~\ref{fig:fig3}\textbf{b}, Fig.~\ref{fig:linecuts}), indicating that the additional fabrication procedures did not meaningfully change the interlayer twists within the heterostructure.
+The twist angles $\theta_{12}$ determined from transport (Methods) quantitatively match those measured with the scanning SET in the vicinity of each contact pair (Fig.~\ref{fig:fig3}\textbf{b}, Extended Data Figure 3, indicating that the additional fabrication procedures did not meaningfully change the interlayer twists within the heterostructure.